jeremyBanks/database/docs/rfcs/0003-initial.md

 ## Database Consumer API (`x/database/sql/sql.ts`)

-This is the primary interface for most users. `Value` below represents the driver-defined `Value` type for bindings and results.
+Inspired by [`sql.go`](https://golang.org/src/database/sql/sql.go), this is primary interface, which most users will use. `Value` below represents the driver-defined `Value` type for bindings and results.
 The interface is entirely async for now, even if the underlying driver supports sync operations.